kirk24788/KPS/README.md

 The main goal is to have a clean and fast codebase to allow further development.

+*Huge thanks to jhtordeux for his contributions to KPS!*

-***Huge thanks to jp-ganis, htordeux, nishikazuhiro, hax mcgee, pcmd and many more for all their contributions to the original JPS!***
+*Thanks to jp-ganis, htordeux, nishikazuhiro, hax mcgee, pcmd and many more for all their contributions to the original JPS!*

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by